davegallant/site/content/blog/setting-up-gitea-actions-with-tailscale/index.md

 Gitea Actions are fast and the resource footprint is minimal.
 My gitea instance is currently using around 250mb of memory and a small fraction of a single cpu core (and the runner is using a similar amount of resources).
 This is impressive since many alternatives tend to require substantially more resources.
 It likely helps that the codebase is largely written in go.

-By combining gitea with the networking marvel that is tailscale, running workflows becomes simple and fun.
+By combining gitea with tailscale, running workflows becomes simple and fun.
 Whether you are working on a team or working alone, this setup ensures that your workflows are securely accessible from anywhere with an internet connection.

-Check out my gitea instance exposed via Funnel [here](https://gitea.snake-cloud.ts.net).